 - 1 egg lightly beaten

-- Place first 5 ingredients in a food processor and process until they reaches a crumb texture.
+- Place first 5 ingredients in a food processor and process until they reach a crumb texture.
 If the mixture is still too powdery, break it up the butter pieces further by rubbing the mixture between your hands.